Your guide to WooCommerce barcode inventory for manufacturers

 Track raw materials between factories, warehouses, and on your shop floor?

 Track the expiration date of your inventory items?

 Use barcodes at a physical POS location?

-Once you know how you would use a WooCommerce barcode generator to help you run your business, it’s time to start shopping for a solution.
+Once you know how to use a barcode generator for WooCommerce to help you run your business, it’s time to start shopping for a solution.
 But first, here are a few simple but important tips to maximize the efficiency of your barcode system.

 Consider barcode placements carefully

-Barcodes are fantastic for reducing the amount of time it takes to perform almost any action with your inventory.
-But, if you and your employees spend several minutes rotating items trying to locate them, then what’s the point?
+Barcodes are fantastic for reducing the time it takes to perform almost any action with your inventory.
+But if you and your employees spend several minutes rotating items trying to locate them, then what’s the point?

 Try to have a consistent process for labeling items and tools — like having all barcodes placed in a specific area on the surface of your products or materials.
 Or better yet, placing barcodes on the shelves where you keep items.